Recurrence relations for the generalized Laguerre and Charlier orthogonal polynomials and discrete Painlev\'e equations on the $D_{6}^{(1)}$ Sakai surface: Introduction

 \section{Introduction}

-It is well known that Painlev\'e equations, both differential and discrete, often appear in the study of various orthogonal polynomial ensembles, see for example a recent monograph of Walter Van Assche, \cite{Van:2018:OPAPE}.
+It is well known that Painlev\'e equations, both differential and discrete, often appear in the study of various orthogonal polynomial ensembles, see a monograph of Walter Van Assche, \cite{Van:2018:OPPE}, as well as a more recent survey \cite{Van:2022:OPTLPE}.
 For example, discrete Painlev\'e equations describe the dependence of the coefficients of the \emph{three-term recurrence relations} and \emph{ladder operators} as functions of the degree variable $n$, whereas differential Painlev\'e equations sometimes describe their dependence on some continuous weight parameters.
-This relationship is due to a connection between orthogonal polynomial ensembles and certain isomonodromy problems, as explained in a series of recent papers by Alexei Borodin and his collaborators.
-The main reference here is \cite{BorBoy:2003:DOTFPIDOPE}, see also \cite{AriBor:2006:MSDDPE,AriBor:2009:TDITP,Bor:2003:DGPADPE}.
+This relationship is due to a connection between orthogonal polynomial ensembles and certain isomonodromy problems, which goes back to the seminal paper \cite{FIK:1991:CMP}, where the notion of a discrete Painlev\'e equation explicitly appeared for the first time, see also \cite{PapNijGraRam:1992:IDPDAPE}.
+In the discrete case, an important contribution was made by Alexei Borodin, who developed the \emph{Discrete Riemann-Hilbert Problem} formalism to study correlation functions of integrable operators \cite{Bor:2003:DPDPE}, extending the Riemann-Hilbert approach developed by Percy Deift in the Random Matrix Theory context, see \cite{BorDei:2002:FDJTRT}.
+In the series of further works Borodin and his collaborators rephrased that in terms of isomonodromic transformations of $d$-connections, which gave a further geometric explanation of appearance of discrete Painlev\'e equations in a large class of models in integrable probability, \cite{BorBoy:2003:DFPDOPE,AriBor:2006:MSDDPE,AriBor:2009:TDITP}.
 However, in practice it is often quite difficult to recognize exactly which Painlev\'e equations appear.
 And even when we have some problem-specific information that suggests the type of the corresponding Painlev\'e equations, finding explicit reduction to some canonical form is a highly non-obvious task.
-In a recent paper \cite{DzhFilSto:2020:RCDOPHWDPE} two of the authors, together with Alexander Stokes, suggested an explicit step-by-step procedure of reducing discrete Painlev\'e equations that appear in applied problems to their standard form by finding some appropriate change of coordinates.
-This procedure is based on the geometric theory of discrete Painlev\'e equations created by Hidetaka Sakai \cite{Sak:2001:RSAWARSGPE}, see also an important recent survey paper \cite{KajNouYam:2017:GAOPE}.
+In a recent paper \cite{DzhFilSto:2020:RCDOPWHWDPE} two of the authors, together with Alexander Stokes, suggested an explicit step-by-step procedure of reducing discrete Painlev\'e equations that appear in applied problems to their standard form by finding some appropriate change of coordinates.
+This procedure is based on the geometric theory of discrete Painlev\'e equations created by Hidetaka Sakai \cite{Sak:2001:RSAWARSGPE}, see also an important recent survey paper \cite{KajNouYam:2017:GAPE} and many references therein.
 In general, Sakai's geometric theory seems to be a very natural framework for this kind of problems.
-And to better understand the relationship between various weights for orthogonal polynomials and discrete Painlev\'e equations it is important to have a large collection of explicit examples.